Deposit per booking, what you pay now: Adult/Child » $400 Trip Cost per booking: Adult » $1340, Child » $1160

 If you fly:

 The day before the trip fly into Boise, ID.
-We will arrange transportation from the airport to Cambridge, ID.
+We can arrange transportation from the airport to Cambridge, ID.
+A scheduled cab or Uber works best.
+Some folks will rent a car and have the Frontier/car shuttle company return it back to Boise.

 At the end of the trip we include transportation from the take-out to Lewiston, ID.
+Or you can have your car shuttled ot the take-out.
 You can fly out of Lewiston, ID or Spokane WA.
-Lewiston is serviced by Delta Airlines, and Alaska Airline.
+Lewiston is serviced by Delta Airlines..
 Spokane is a 2 hour drive from Lewiston.
 It is easiest to rent a car in Lewiston and drive it one way to Spokane.
 We can also arrange a cab or group transportation.
 Spokane is serviced by most of the major airlines.
 Southwest Airlines services both Boise and Spokane, and quite often is a good option.

 If you drive: